grannycart/by-sound-alone/index.md

 * You desperately want to read it on paper, but can't afford $12?
 [Contact me](https://grannycart.net/contact) and tell me why you want to read it.
 I'll buy you a copy.

 #### Audiobook:
-* Audio version coming soon!
+* Audio version in the works!

 ----------------------------------------